 Contrary to popular belief, sodium is not synonymous with salt.

 But your body needs some sodium to function properly.
-The Dietary Guidelines for Americans recommend limiting your daily intake to no more than 2,300 milligrams a day, while the American Heart Association says to aim for just 1,500 milligrams.
+The American Heart Association recommends limiting your daily intake to no more than 2,300 milligrams a day, with an ideal daily limit of 1,500 milligrams.

 Find out which sodium limit makes sense for you and how to calculate how much is in your salt.